spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 usage-cost-logger-usage-detail-sender-v1-6cd7d9d9b8-m2qf6    1/1     Running   0          2m41s
 ```

-##### Verify the Logs
+##### Verifying the Logs

 To be sure the steps in the previous sections have worked correctly, you should verify the logs.
-The following example shows how to make sure that the values you expect appear in the logs:
+The following example (shown with its output) shows how to make sure that the values you expect appear in the logs:

 ```bash
 kubectl logs -f usage-cost-logger-usage-cost-logger-v1-568599d459-hk9b6